atmcgrath/data-cleaning/sections/introducing-openrefine.md

 ## Importing Sample Data

 For our workshop we are going to be using [historical data derived from an 1847 Quaker census of African Americans living the Philadelphia area](https://raw.githubusercontent.com/swat-ds/datasets/main/1847census/sofaac-raw-export.csv), found in Friends Historical Library.
-[More context about the dataset](https://ds-pages.swarthmore.edu/paac/) is available in the GitHub repository as well as in [the companion online exhibit](https://ds-pages.swarthmore.edu/paac/).
+More context about this dataset is available in [the companion online exhibit](https://ds-pages.swarthmore.edu/paac/).

 Now create an OpenRefine project by selecting Create Project after which you have two options: